-There are 63 cases in Central Zone, 42 cases in Eastern Zone, 5 cases in Northern Zone, and 1 case in Western Zone.
+There are 333 cases in Central Zone, 82 cases in Eastern Zone, 43 cases in Northern Zone and 18 cases in Western Zone.

-Because of the outbreak at St. Francis Xavier University in Antigonish, the number of positive cases being released today are lab results, not Panorama results.
-This continues to better reflects the situation on the ground.
+Due to delays with data entry into Panorama (public health’s case management system), the number of positive cases being released today are lab results, not Panorama results.
+This continues to better reflect the situation on the ground.

-Because of the spike in testing and positive cases, public health is experiencing some delays in follow up.
-People whose lab test is positive will continue to have receive an initial contact from public health within 24 hours and they will be provided information on required isolation and testing plus asked to contact their close contacts.
-Detailed follow-ups are being prioritized and may be delayed.
-Public health will continue to support contact tracing in schools, long-term care, correctional facilities, shelters and other settings.
+Because of a spike in testing and positive cases, public health is experiencing some delays in follow-up.
+Public health will try to contact anyone confirmed positive by the lab within 24 hours to provide information on required isolation and testing.
+All cases will be asked to contact their close contacts.
+This may be the only contact a positive case has with public health.
+Detailed follow-ups are being prioritized to support contact tracing in schools, long-term care, healthcare facilities, correctional facilities, shelters and other group settings.

 Symptoms and self-assessment:

-Regardless of your vaccination status, anyone with symptoms should immediately self-isolate and visit https://covid-self-assessment.novascotia.ca/ to do a self-assessment and book a COVID-19 test if in the past 48 hours they have had or are currently experiencing:
+Regardless of vaccination status, anyone with symptoms should immediately self-isolate and visit https://covid-self-assessment.novascotia.ca/ to do a self-assessment.
+They should also book a COVID-19 test if, in the past 48 hours, they have had or are currently experiencing: